Ggs91/EventBright/README.md

 Visit the app here [>> eventbright-prod-app.herokuapp.com <<](https://eventbright-prod-app.herokuapp.com/)

-+ Login as a user:

-username: user

-password: password

-+ Login as an admin:
+Login as a user or admin:

-username: admin
++ username: user or admin

-password: password
++ password: password

 ## Table of Contents
 - [I - Informations](#i---informations)